oninebx/blog/_posts/2025-08-16-rethinking-savechanges-transactional-boundaries-and-best-practices-in-entity-framework.md

 }
 ```

+Now, all related operations occur within the same transaction, while business logic and logging are decoupled, making the code more robust.

 ## Conclusion

 Calling SaveChangesAsync in service layers can lead to multiple transactions, increased latency, and potential inconsistencies, especially with multiple databases.
 Using a Unit of Work pattern centralizes persistence and ensures atomic operations, while the Outbox pattern with a background worker handles separate databases reliably.
 This approach maintains data consistency, improves performance, and aligns with best practices for enterprise applications.
+Although distributed transactions could also ensure consistency across multiple databases, they come with significant drawbacks: increased latency, added complexity, reduced availability, and limited scalability.
+The details of this approach will not be elaborated here.